RyanKn1ght/CaspPhos/README.md

 # Tech and Frameworks

+Built in R and Python in the form of an integrated Rmarkdown script, ```main.md```.

 This is machine learning intensive, so dependencies can be acquired most easily by configuring a conda environment (see below).
 Anaconda is built with mathematical-oriented tools not included in standard python installs, such as numpy and pandas.
 DeepPhos, from its [GitHub repository](https://github.com/USTC-HIlab/DeepPhos), does not run, but I have repaired it in line with its license for use in this program.

 # Dependencies